Proof of Reserves

 The liabilities side of the equation is tricky, and for users to have confidence that the accounting is complete, it’s worth engaging a trusted auditor willing to contribute their professional reputation to an assessment of liabilities.

 Want to include your exchange in my list of active PoR participants?
 Have feedback or want to suggest a resource for inclusion?
-To get in touch, DM me on Twitter.
+To get in touch, email me at nic [at] niccarter [dot] info.